Run your functions from a package file in Azure

 • The Functions runtime must have permissions to access the package URL.

-• You shouldn't deploy your package to Azure Blob Storage as a public blob.
-Instead, use a private container with a Shared Access Signature (SAS) or use a managed identity to enable the Functions runtime to access the package.
+• Don't deploy your package to Azure Blob Storage as a public blob.
+Instead, use a private container with a shared access signature (SAS) or use a managed identity to enable the Functions runtime to access the package.

 • You must maintain any SAS URLs used for deployment.
 When an SAS expires, the package can no longer be deployed.
 In this case, you must generate a new SAS and update the setting in your function app.
 You can eliminate this management burden by using a managed identity.